Pat Buchanan: St. Louis Globe-Democrat editorial writer

 After receiving his master's degree, at age 23, Buchanan joined the St. Louis Globe-Democrat.
 In 1961, during the first year of the U.S. embargo against Cuba following the Cuban Revolution, trade between Canada and Cuba tripled.
 The Globe-Democrat published a rewrite of Buchanan's Columbia master's project under the eight-column banner "Canada sells to Red Cuba — And Prospers" eight weeks after Buchanan started at the paper.
 In his memoir, Right from the Beginning, he considered the column a career milestone, though he later said the embargo against Cuba strengthened the communist regime and opposed it.
 In 1964, Buchanan was promoted to assistant editorial page editor, and he supported Barry Goldwater's presidential campaign that year, though the Globe-Democrat did not endorse Goldwater.
 Buchanan speculated there was a clandestine agreement between the newspaper and incumbent U.S. president Lyndon B. Johnson.
 Buchanan recalled, "the conservative movement has always advanced from its defeats...I can't think of a single conservative who was sorry about the Goldwater campaign."

 Buchanan authored the foreword to several editions of Goldwater's book, The Conscience of a Conservative.
-He was a member of Young Americans for Freedom and wrote press releases for the organization.
-In 1965, he was executive assistant at Nixon, Mudge, Rose, Guthrie, Alexander, and Mitchell, the law firm where Richard Nixon launched his professional comeback following his resignation in August 1974 over the Watergate scandal.
+He was a member of Young Americans for Freedom, for which he wrote press releases.
+In 1965, he was executive assistant at Nixon, Mudge, Rose, Guthrie, Alexander, and Mitchell, the law firm where Richard Nixon launched his political comeback following his losses in the 1960 presidential election and 1962 California gubernatorial election.